Prospective Owner FAQs

 At what age do you sell your French Bulldog puppies?

-Based on our experience, we do not place any of our Frenchie puppies into their new homes prior to 8 weeks of age (they need the socialization of their litter mates and mom until then).
-We actually prefer to keep them until they are 9 weeks of age so they get a little more socialization time with their litter mates and they are a little better prepared to go to their new homes.
+Based on our experience, we do not like to place any of our Frenchie puppies into their new homes prior to 9-weeks of age (they need the socialization of their litter mates and mom until then).
+We will occasionally agree to send a more mature puppy to its forever home a little earlier, if it fits well with the client’s timing desires.
 Occasionally, we will want to keep a puppy a little longer because, just as in human babies, Frenchie babies mature at different rates.
-By 8 weeks of age, most are eating like horses (after being off of mom’s milk for a week or two), while occasionally others are still very picky eaters, gaining weight slowly, and are a little slower in their development.
+By 9-weeks of age, most are eating like horses (after being off of mom’s milk for three of four weeks), while occasionally others are still very picky eaters, gaining weight slowly, and are a little slower in their development.

-If we deliver your Frenchie puppy to you, he/she will be hand delivered to you by one of our responsible carriers at your nearest major airport in the lower 48, Canada, or Alaska.
-Puppies can be air shipped as cargo with United Airlines, and sometimes with other carriers when the temperature is below 75 degrees, but we strongly recommend against this – in fact, we just won’t do it except in extreme circumstances.
+If we deliver your Frenchie puppy to you, he/she will be hand delivered to you by one of our responsible nannies at your nearest major airport in the lower 48, Canada, or Alaska.
+We also have used several puppy nannies that will drive puppies and retirees to locations that are within reasonable driving distance.